cftang9/GOF-PQD/README.md

 The numerical results can be obtained by applying the following codes directly, as all the necessary functions and related data can be sourced and loaded online.

 ### NCAA basketball attendance data
-Here we provide the dataset [NCAA.csv](https://raw.githubusercontent.com/cftang9/GOF-PQD/refs/heads/main/Data%20sets/1_NCAA_basketball_attendance_data/NCAA.csv) and the R code [NCAA.r](https://raw.githubusercontent.com/cftang9/GOF-PQD/refs/heads/main/Data%20sets/1_NCAA_basketball_attendance_data/NCAA.R) performing all the GOF tests for PQD.
+Here we provide the dataset [NCAA.csv](https://raw.githubusercontent.com/cftang9/GOF-PQD/refs/heads/main/Data%20sets/1_NCAA_basketball_attendance_data/NCAA.csv), collected from [www.ncaa.com](https://www.ncaa.com), and the R code [NCAA.r](https://raw.githubusercontent.com/cftang9/GOF-PQD/refs/heads/main/Data%20sets/1_NCAA_basketball_attendance_data/NCAA.R) performing all the GOF tests for PQD.

 ### Danish insurance data